brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 as your orientation definition.

 As an example, we will assume, as above, the origin of your data (first, top left voxel) is the most anterior, superior, left part of the brain.
-If your plane spacing (i.e., the slice depth) is 5 microns, and your in-plane resolution is 2x2 microns, then the voxel sizes would be `5 2 2`.
+If your plane spacing (i.e. the slice depth) is 5 microns, and your in-plane resolution is 2x2 microns, then the voxel sizes would be `5 2 2`.

 ## Napari 3D Orientation for brainrender